 After my Master's, I felt like I wanted to work in a field which was at an even more nascent stage.
 Hence, I started my PhD at DIFFER, working on developing new materials for hydrogen generation from water splitting using solar energy, colloquially called 'Solar Fuels'.

 My aim for the future is to help accelerate the rate of adoption of new renewable energy technologies in every sector globally from automotive to industrial manufacturing.
 To this end, my aim is to develop NewTrace into a renewable energy product development platform starting with a low-cost electrolyzer made entirely with non-precious materials, for cheap green hydrogen (based on my PhD research).
-The second is a 3-D printed desalination device to reduce the cost/ increase availability of potable water.
-This is to be followed by devices for producing other non-sexy but essential industrial products such as ammonia, cement etc.
+This is to be followed by devices for producing other non-sexy but essential industrial products such as ammonia, methanol etc.

 On the personal front, my goals are to improve and maintain my physical and mental health, and to keep trying to understand my thought processes and increase my level of self-awareness.
 I am also working on improving my personal finance and investment skills, to attain a comfortable level of passive income by the time I hit 40.